nikolaredstork/Antares_Simulator_Nikola/docs/user-guide/04-migration-guides.md

 This is a list of all recent changes that came with new Antares Simulator features.
 The main goal of this document is to lower the costs of changing existing interfaces, both GUI and scripts.

+## v9.3.0

+### Input

+#### Compatibility flag for scenarized hydro reservoir levels

+In file settings/generaldata.ini, in new section `compatibility`, add new property `use-scenarized-reservoir-levels` with possible values

+- `False` (default)
+- `True`.

+If this flag is activated, user must create for each area in `input/hydro/series/<area id>/` following files:

+- `"maxDailyReservoirLevels.txt"`
+- `"minDailyReservoirLevels.txt"`
+- `"avgDailyReservoirLevels.txt"`

+Antares-Simulator will read hydro reservoir levels from mentioned files, data from `input/hydro/common/capacity/reservoir_<area_id>` will be dissregared.

+The number of time series for the reservoir levels must match the number of time series used for the other hydro components (run of river, minimum generation etc.), ensuring that scenarized reservoir level data is fully integrated within the same Scenario Builder framework as the rest of the hydro time series.

 ## v9.2.0

 ### Input